leanchess/leanchess.github.io/index.md

 First, the size of LeanChess itself can be marginally reduced by abusing the pair of `pusha`/`popa`.
 Instead, we chose to leave the program lean in terms of stack allocation, and only used two on two occasions, where we deemed it absolutely necessary.

-Second, a straightforward port of LeanChess to an 8-bit architecture will probably produce an even smaller chess program.
+Second, we expect a straightforward port of LeanChess to an 8-bit architecture to produce a considerably smaller program.

 Finally, LeanChess was created from scratch by a lone programmer with no outside assistance and without consulting existing assembly chess implementations (we had had a look at [MicroMax] a long time ago, and we are truly grateful to the [Chess Programming Wiki][chesspro] authors/contributors).
 We are eager to see how others improve on this achievement.